 An active and promising research area

-When algae are consumed (by fish or microbes), the carbon is released into the atmosphere through the respiration of those consumers.
-If the algae are not consumed, however, they sequester carbon for millennia.
-For this reason, understanding how many algae remain and how many are consumed (indirectly releasing carbon) is an active research area.
+When algae are consumed (by fish or microbes), carbon is released into the atmosphere through the respiration of those consumers.
+If algae are not consumed, however, they sequester carbon for millennia.
+This is why understanding how much algae remains and how much is consumed (indirectly releasing carbon) is an area of active research.

 Research begins to show that Large-scale algae farming can play an essential role in offsetting carbon emissions.
-From one studio transposed to our country makes us understand that the breeding of algae in 5,3% of Italian waters could offset carbon emissions from the agricultural industry for 40 billion euros.
+From one studio transposed to our country it makes us understand that algae farming in 5,3% of Italian waters could offset carbon emissions from the agricultural industry for 40 billion euros.

 One weakness: no one knows how.
 Algae grow near the coast.
 But while shallow water is great for growing them, algae need deep water to sequester carbon.